UMDLARS/wormwood/README.md

 This tool is a C program that can run on any Linux system.
 It does not require any privileges.

  1. Clone this repository onto a Linux machine.
+(For Fall'23 Computer Security, start a `posix` lab on Merge, log into `posix`, and do your work there.)
  1. `cd` into the repository
  1. Execute `./run.sh`
  1. Log in as the `oper` user with the password `HomerSimpson`